Adrian C. Gallo

 Bio

 Hello!
 I’m a climate nerd who spent too much time doom scrolling IPCC reports and decided to be part of the renewable energy transition.
-I am an Idaho-based clean energy consultant focusing on energy policy at the county-scale.
+I am an Idaho-based clean energy consultant currently focusing on energy policy at the county-scale, but remain active in regional energy discussions.

-I have a robust academic background making me a trusted messenger on climate issues.
+I have a strong academic background making me a trusted messenger on climate issues, and I quickly learned how to advocate for clean energy policies.
 I am media trained and experienced in interviews, presentations, teaching, or panel settings.
-My ecology background makes me happy in the big-picture arena, and I know the value of personal relationships cannot be quantified even though they are be invaluable.
-Thus far I’ve learned plenty of lessons on how to solve problems in the energy & climate space, whether it’s working at the State Legislature level or phone banking to advocate for better renewable energy policies.
-Sometimes you need a long-term strategic plan to fix a policy problem, but other times you need to have more coffee & windshield time with the locals.
+My ecosystem ecology background helps me feel at home while in the big-picture planning arena.
+I’ve learned that sometimes you need a long-term strategic plan to fix a policy problem, but other times you need to have more coffee & windshield time with the locals.

 When not working you can find me running in circles, mountain biking, playing soccer, rock climbing, or trying to learn how to ski.
-To learn more about my history read my Background.
+Learn more about me.

 Download my CV